imt-mobisyst/mb6-space/docs/configure-pi3.md

 ### robotic workspace:

 You can return on [README.md](../README.md) to process regular install of the software.
-Don forget to install `pkg-tbot` to get turtlebot drivers.
+Don't forget to install `pkg-tbot` to get turtlebot drivers.